 (St. Matthew 10:1-4 & St. Luke 6:12-16)

-When Jesus called His 12 disciples, He gave them power so that they would be able to overcome the forces of darkness, cast out evil spirits and heal all manner of sickness and diseases.
+When Jesus called His 12 Apostles, He gave them power so that they would be able to overcome the forces of darkness, cast out evil spirits and heal all manner of sickness and diseases.

 He was born some time between AD 5 and 10 in Bethsaida of Galilee.
 John 1:44